|

 Copyright: 1937

+Published in Detective Comics #37, March, 1940, 6 pages.
 A 'group of government officials' were attending an important conference when an explosion caused horrible death and destruction.
 Bart Regan is assigned the job of discovering who was responsible for the carnage and to bring them to justice.
 The bomb fragments point to the type used by the terrorist society known as the 'Ring of Death' which was supposedly stamped out years before.
+Click here to read the story.

-34 'The Electrical Assassin' 'The Electrical Assassin'
+'The Electrical Assassin'

 Published by DC Comics